Karen and Nick Woodall

 Karen Woodall

-Karen Woodall is the lead therapist at the Family Separation Clinic and is a specialist in working with high conflict divorce and separation and its impact on children.
-She is a psychotherapist with over twenty years experience in working with parents and children affected by family separation.
-Karen is an internationally recognised expert on children’s post separation rejecting behaviours and the phenomenon of the alienated child.
-She is also an author and blogger and regularly writes for the Huffington Post on issues that affect the family.
+Karen Woodall is a highly experienced psychotherapist with over twenty-five years experience in working with parents and children affected by family separation.
+She has worked extensively in both private and public law and regularly works in the High Court of England and Wales.
+Using established therapeutic theory and practice, Karen has developed new ways of working with alienated children and is widely regarded as one of the foremost experts on children’s post separation rejecting behaviours and the phenomenon of the alienated child.
+She is also an author and her influential blog has a worldwide readership.
 She is currently studying for a PhD.
 Karen was previously the Director at the Centre for Separated Families, a national charity that works with the whole family in order to bring about better outcomes for children.
 She is the co-author of Understanding Parental Alienation: Learning to Cope, Helping to Heal (Charles C Thomas 2017) and The Guide for Separated Parents (Piatkus 2007) and with her colleague, Nick Woodall.

 Nick Woodall

-Nick is a partner at the Family Separation Clinic.
-He has worked with families experiencing divorce or separation since 1999 and joined the Family Separation Clinic in 2010, having previously worked at the Centre for Separated Families.
-He specialises in working directly with separating families in order to enable the whole family to manage change in ways that provide the best outcomes for children and has worked with parental alienation for a number of years.
-Nick is a psychotherapist (MA (Hons)) and is also a therapeutic mediator, accredited by the School of Psychotherapy & Counselling Psychology, Regents University.
-Nick has worked on family separation policy and service design for the UK Government and is the co-author of Understanding Parental Alienation: Learning to Cope, Helping to Heal (Charles C Thomas 2017) and The Guide for Separated Parents (Piatkus 2007) with his colleague, Karen, and Divorce for Dads (Two Dogs 2010) written with former Manchester United and England goalkeeper, Gary Bailey.
+Nick holds a Masters degree in psychodynamic psychotherapy from the University of London and is also a therapeutic mediator, accredited by the School of Psychotherapy & Counselling Psychology, Regents University.
+He has worked with families experiencing divorce or separation since 1999 and cofounded the Family Separation Clinic, having previously worked at the Centre for Separated Families.
+He specialises in working directly with separating families in order to enable the whole family to manage change in ways that provide the best outcomes for children and specialise in children's rejection of a parent.
+Nick has worked on family separation policy and service design for the UK Government and has been a guest lecturer at the Judicial College of England and Wales.
+He is the co-author of Understanding Parental Alienation: Learning to Cope, Helping to Heal (Charles C Thomas 2017)